A Commitment to Building Security into the Fabric of Our Products

 The Cyxtera Platform is designed to meet a broad range of workload needs.
 In order to meet FedRAMP High Impact level standards, our security teams instituted redundant and overlapping controls.
 These include higher security organizational and service standards, such as enhanced monitoring capabilities and reduced detection and response times.
 We also deploy enhanced security infrastructure, including SIEM, IDS, DNS traffic inspection, HIPS, and host-based vulnerability detection.
 As if these controls aren’t enough, we also deployed malicious code execution protection, anomalous behavior detection, and anomalous conﬁguration detection.
 Each of these tools are hardened to meet the same FedRAMP High Impact Level standards.

 A secure alternative to public cloud

 Cloud computing and hyper-converged infrastructure (HCI) rank in the top four of I.T. priorities for federal organizations.
 As the threat environment becomes more complex, public cloud is not the answer for most sensitive workloads.
-With the FedRAMP High security standard in place, agencies can take advantage of CXD Federal Edition to obtain the control, cost-savings and security of dedicated infrastructure with the provisioning speed, financial advantages and agility of cloud.
+With the FedRAMP High security standard in place, agencies can take advantage of The Cyxtera Federal Platform to obtain the control, cost-savings and security of dedicated infrastructure with the provisioning speed, financial advantages and agility of cloud.
 Learn more here.